 How to curb sweet cravings?

 Many think that they need to limit all sugar, including natural sugar, which is found in foods like fruits and starches.
 You need not avoid or restrict the consumption of these sugars.
 What makes these sugars different from table sugar is how they are presented.

 Table sugar is the extracted, processed form of natural sugar.
 It is the easiest form of sugar for your body to digest.
 Conversely, the sugar that is found in fruits or starches has a longer chain length.
 These are complex carbohydrates that will help keep your body fuller for longer.
-So, next time when you are craving sweets, have a fruit and observe if it curbs your sweet cravings.
+So, next time reach for a fruit to curb your sugar cravings instead.